tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 legacy_cookie:
 : A DTLS 1.3-only client MUST set the legacy_cookie field to zero length.
+If a DTLS 1.3 ClientHello is received with any other value in this field, the server MUST abort the handshake with an "illegal_parameter" alert.

 cipher_suites:
 : Same as for TLS 1.3.